kayademirs/RFM/README.md

 # RFM
 Customer Segmentation with RFM

-The data set used is online retail dataset.
+The dataset used is online retail dataset.
 Source UCI.